The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Dynamical analysis

+should librate around $\pi$.
+The posterior distributions of $\psi_{ij}$ and $\phi_{ijk}$ as well as their derivatives were computed for any doublet and triplet of planets from the MCMC samples, assuming that $\varpi_j$ is constant on the time-scale of the observations.
+We conclude that the system is not locked in two and three body resonances.
+We note that the circulation of the angles occurs at different rates, $\phi_{cde}$ being the slowest.

-Nevertheless, period ratios so close to 3:2 cannot be explained by pure randomness.
-It is therefore probable that during the migration of the planets in the protoplanetary disk, they were locked in a 8:12:18:27 chain (with each consecutive pair of planet locked in 3:2 MMR).
-The currently observed departure from exact commensurability might be explained by tidal dissipation, as it was already proposed for similar Kepler systems \citep[e.g.][]{delisle_tidal_2014}.
+Nevertheless, period ratios so close to 3:2 are very unlikely to stem from pure randomness.
+It is therefore probable that the planets underwent migration in the protoplanetary disk, during which each consecutive pair of planets was locked in 3:2 MMR.
+The observed departure of the ratio of periods of two subsequent planets from exact commensurability might be explained by tidal dissipation, as was already proposed for similar Kepler systems~\citep[e.g.,][]{delisle_tidal_2014}.
+Stellar and planet mass changes have also been suggested as a possible cause of resonance breaking~\citep{matsumoto2020}.
+The reasons behind the absence of three-body resonances, which are seen in other resembling systems~\citep[e.g., Kepler-80, ][]{macdonald2016}, are to be explored.